LorenzoHann/LorenzoHann/README.md

 ### Current Status Quo : 📡

-- 🧑‍🎓 I’m a master's student in Applied Analytics at <strong>Columbia University in the City of New York</strong>.
+- 🥷 I’m a master's student in Applied Analytics at <strong>Columbia University in the City of New York</strong>.
-- 🔭 I focus on <strong>Data Analytics</strong> and <strong>Machine Learning</strong>.
+- 👩‍🔬 I focus on <strong>Data Analytics</strong> and <strong>Machine Learning</strong>.
-- 👨‍🎤 I’m currently working on a <strong>YouTube Video Recommender System</strong>.
+- 👩‍🚀 I’m currently working on many exciting projects including
+        - <strong>YouTube Music Video Recommender System</strong>
+        - <strong>ETL Pipeline and Data warehouse Design</strong>
+        - <strong>The Secret of Second Date (Text Mining)</strong>
+- 🌈 Fun facts: I am a prize-winning weightlifter 🏋️‍♀️ a prize-winning singer 👨‍🎤